css-materials/course-site/content/notes/intro-to-course/_index.md

 ```

 <img src="/notes/intro-to-course/_index_files/figure-html/penguins-example-1.png" width="672" />

-But we will start small to build our way up to there.
+-->

-Class sessions will include a combination of lecture and live-coding. **You need to bring a laptop to class to follow along**, but all class materials (including slides and notes) will be made available before/after class for your review.
+Class sessions will include a combination of lecture and live-coding: **You need to bring a laptop to class to follow along**.
+All class materials (including slides and notes) will be made available before/after class for your review.
 The emphasis of the class is on application and learning how to implement different computational techniques.
-However we will sometimes read and discuss examples of interesting and relevant scholarly research that demonstrates the capabilities and range of computational social science.
+However, we will sometimes read examples of relevant scholarly research that demonstrates the capabilities and range of computational social science.

 ## Complete the readings